ROCm/amd_matrix_instruction_calculator/README.md

 * `--detail-instruction` (or `-d`): Print detailed information about the chosen matrix multiplication instruction, including its opcode, register usage, and computational throughput.

 ### Choosing the Matrix to Query
-The matrix multiplication instructions in AMD accelerators perform matrix multiplication of the form `D = A * B + C`, where A, B, and C are input matrices and D is an output matrix.
+Most of the matrix multiplication instructions in AMD accelerators perform matrix multiplication of the form `D = A * B + C`, where A, B, and C are input matrices and D is an output matrix.
 The remaining options for this tool allow users to query information about registers and matrix element layouts of the input and output matrices of the chosen instruction.
 All the remaining options require users to set one (and only one) of the following options: